waynebowie99/neotest-vstest/README.md

 Neotest adapter for dotnet

+- Based on the VSTest for dotnet allowing test functionality similar to those found in IDEs like Rider and Visual Studio.
-- Integrates with the VSTest runner to support all testing frameworks.
+- Supports all testing frameworks.
 - DAP strategy for attaching debug adapter to test execution.
-- Supports both C# and F# projects.
+- Supports `C#` and `F#`.
+- Can run tests on many groupings including:
+  - All tests
+  - Test projects
+  - Test files
+  - Test all methods in class
-- Fine-grained test discovery and execution allowing running individual parameterized tests.
+  - Test individual cases of parameterized tests

 ## Pre-requisites